pace/cloud-sdk-ionic-example-app/vue-starter/README.md

 ## Installation

-First, make a copy of `.env.example`, rename it to `.env`, and supply your own PACE and Mapbox API keys.
+1. Make a copy of `.env.example`, rename it to `.env`, and supply your own PACE and Mapbox API keys.

-Then, run the following commands:
+2. Run the following commands:

 ```
 npm install